paolostivanin/old-blog/_drafts/2016-03-26-intro-and-selection-sort.md

 comments: true
 date: 2016-04-06
 layout: post
+tags: [ads, selection-sort, brute-force]
 title: '[ADS] Brute Force approach and Selection Sort'
 subtitle: 'Brute Force approach and Selection Sort algorithm explained'
 ---

 It has been a long time since my last article but (finally!)
 I have found some time to write again.
 Some days ago I thought: "I'd like to brush up my algorithms and data structures knowledge so why not to write a post about every argument I will review"?
-And here I am, writing the first of a (very) long series of articles about this interesting and (super) important topic.
-What am I going to cover during the next weeks/months is written below.
-Of course, I will update the following schedule before finishing the last argument ;-)
+And here I am, writing the first of a (very) long series of articles about this interesting and (super) important topic.\\

-* Brute Force:
-    * Introduction + Selection Sort
-    * Bubble Sort

-* Divide and Conquer:
-    * Introduction + Merge Sort
-    * Quick Sort

-* Decrease and Conquer:
-    * Introduction + Binary Search
-    * Insertion Sort
-    * DFS
-    * BFS
-    * Direct Acyclic Graph

-* [...]

-The blog posts will be structured as following:
+Time permitting, I will try to cover all the algorithms and data structures currently known.
+The blog post structure will be:

  - What is algorithm/data structure X?
  - How does algorithm/data structure X works?
- - Example code in C, Python, Go and (maybe) Rust.
+ - Example code in C, Python and Go.

-OK, enough words.
-Let's start with a brief introduction of what "brute force approach" means and then let's have a look on what the selection sort is and how it works.
+Ok, enough chit-chat.
+Let's start with something more interesting :-)

 Introduction
 ============
-With the brute force approach (or exhaustive search) we go through all possible solutions extensively.\\
-#TODO complete me
+A brute-force algorithm solves a problem in the most simple, direct or obvious way.
+As a result, such an algorithm can end up doing far more work to solve a given problem than a more clever or sophisticated algorithm might do.
+On the other hand, a brute-force algorithm is often easier to implement than a more sophisticated one and, because of this simplicity, sometimes it can be more efficient.
+Using this approach, the algorithm will go through all possible solutions extensively, one after the other, until the it finds one that is acceptable or until a pre-set maximum number of attempts is reached.\\
+Algorithms that use the aformentioned approach are:
+ - Selection Sort
+ - Bubble Sort
+ - Sequential Search
+ - Brute-Force String Matching

 Selection Sort
 ==============